harperreed/harper.blog/content/post/2024-04-11-meme-search-engine-siglip-mlx.md

 - I needed it to be able to resume building out the databases in case it crashed, power went out, etc
 - I really like loops

 Regardless of the extra complexity, it worked flawlessly.
-I have crawled a little over 200k images without a blip.
+I have crawled over 200k images without a blip.

 ### An embedding system

-Encoding the images was really fun.
+Encoding the images was fun.

-I started with siglip and created a [really simple web service](https://github.com/harperreed/imbedding) where we could upload the image and get the vectors back.
+I started with siglip and created a [simple web service](https://github.com/harperreed/imbedding) where we could upload the image and get the vectors back.
 This ran on one of our GPU boxes at the studio and worked well.
-It wasn't particularly fast, but it was faster than running open clip locally.
-I knew I could do better, and run it locally.
+It wasn't fast, but it was way faster than running [open clip](https://github.com/mlfoundations/open_clip) locally.

+I still wanted to run it locally.
 I remembered that the [ml-explore](https://github.com/ml-explore/) repo from apple had some neat examples that could help.
 And BAM they had a [clip implementation](https://github.com/ml-explore/mlx-examples/tree/main/clip) that was fast af.
 Even using the larger model, it was faster than the 4090.
 Wildstyle.

 I just needed to make it easy to use in my script.

-### MLX_ClIP
+### MLX_CLIP

 Claude and I were able to coerce the example script from apple into a fun lil python class that you can use locally on any of your machines.
 It will download the models if they don't exist, convert them, and then use them in flight with your script.

 You can check it out here: https://github.com/harperreed/mlx_clip

-I am pretty chuffed with how easy it turned out.
-Also, I know most people know this, but the apple silicon is fast af.
+I am pretty chuffed with how well it turned out.
+I know most people know this, but the apple silicon is fast af.

-It turned out to be super simple to use:
+It turned out to be rather simple to use:

 ```python
 import mlx_clip